MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms-19.md

 ## Download SSMS

-:::image type="icon" source="media/download-icon.png" border="false":::**[Free Download for SQL Server Management Studio (SSMS) 18.11.1](https://aka.ms/ssmsfullsetup)**
+:::image type="icon" source="media/download-icon.png" border="false":::**[Free Download for SQL Server Management Studio (SSMS) 19 (Preview)](https://aka.ms/ssmsfullsetup)**

-SSMS 18.11 is the latest general availability (GA) version.
-If you have a previous GA version of SSMS 18 installed, installing SSMS 18.11.1 upgrades it to 18.11.1.
+SSMS 19 (Preview) is the latest preview.

-- Release number: 19.0
+- Release number: 19.0 (Preview)
-- Build number: 15.0.18410.0
+- Build number: 16.0.19054.0
 - Release date: May 24, 2022

 By using SQL Server Management Studio, you agree to its [license terms](/Legal/sql/sql-server-management-studio-license-terms) and [privacy statement](https://privacy.microsoft.com/privacystatement).
 If you have comments or suggestions, or you want to report issues, the best way to contact the SSMS team is at [SQL Server user feedback](https://aka.ms/sqlfeedback).

-The SSMS 18.x installation doesn't upgrade or replace SSMS versions 17.x or earlier.
-SSMS 18.x installs side by side with previous versions, so both versions are available for use.
-However, if you have a *preview* version of SSMS 18.x installed, you must uninstall it before installing SSMS 18.11.
-You can see if you have the preview version by going to the **Help > About** window.
+The SSMS 19.x installation doesn't upgrade or replace SSMS versions 18.x or earlier.
+SSMS 19.x installs side by side with previous versions, so both versions are available for use.
+However, if you have an earlier *preview* version of SSMS 19 installed, you must uninstall it before installing the latest SSMS 19 preview.
+You can see if you have a preview version by going to the **Help > About** window.

 If a computer contains side-by-side installations of SSMS, verify you start the correct version for your specific needs.
-The latest version is labeled **Microsoft SQL Server Management Studio 18**.
+The latest version is labeled **Microsoft SQL Server Management Studio 19**.

 [!INCLUDE [ssms-ads-install](../includes/ssms-azure-data-studio-install.md)]